cortexlabs/cortex/README.md

 * Deploy TensorFlow, PyTorch, scikit-learn, and other models as web APIs.
 * Define preprocessing and postprocessing steps in Python.
-* Run Cortex locally on any machine or as a production cluster on AWS.
+* Run Cortex locally or as a production cluster on AWS.

 <br>

 ## Manage

 * Update APIs with no downtime.
+* Track API performance and predictions.
 * Stream logs from deployed models to your CLI.
-* Track API performance and predictions.

 <br>